ShivamKumar2002/go-extras/memory-bank/systemPatterns.md

 2. **CSP-Secure Webview**: HTML uses strict CSP with nonce for scripts
 3. **View Provider Pattern**: Dedicated class manages webview lifecycle
 4. **Message-Based Communication**: Webview and extension communicate via `postMessage`
+5. **Directory Path Compression**: The webview UI merges intermediate directories with single children into a single tree node label (e.g., `src/app/components/`) for brevity.
+6. **Full Tree Data Replacement**: The webview UI re-renders the tree by replacing the entire data structure on each update.